franciscosanchezoliver/machine_learning_training/generative-ai-concepts/00_GenerativeAIinthemachinelearninglandscape.md

 2. __The Discriminator tries to guess correctly__.
 3. __Afterwards, they share notes and each gets better over time__.

+A generator model tries to create fake data that looks indistinguishable from real data.
+A discriminator tries to tell the difference between real and fake data.

 After each round, they compare notes and each model learns from the result.

+The 2 models compete with each other over many rounds until the generator gets very good at creating bagel pictures that are so puppy-like or vice versa that they fool the discriminator.

+But where is this all headed?
+A long time goal of the Artificial Intelligence community is to create generative AIs that exhibit human-like intelligence.

+Beyond just generating new data similar to previous data, be able to reason across different domains, possess social skills for interacting with humans, have the ability to think creatively and reason critically.

+Finally, AGI would have other human-like cognitive competencies, such as sight and language.

+Now that we understand how discriminative models, generative AI, and AGI relate, we can consider which type applies in different situations.

+- Discriminative models:
+  - Predict weather
+  - Categorize books
+  - Classify if a picture is a puppy or a bagel
+- Generative AI:
+  - Write code for a website
+  - Answer unique customer service questions
+  - Draw a picture of a cat scuba driving
+- AGI (Artificial General Intelligence):
+  - Complete traditionally human jobs